aviadgawl/DotNetCoreLab/README.md

 # DotNetCoreLab

+This reposetory contain simple examples of programing subjects in the .net core framework.

+## Inversion Of Control

 ![ioc buzzwords](https://github.com/aviadgawl/DotNetCoreLab/blob/main/InversionOfControl/InversionOfControl.Assets/ioc-buzzwords.png)

 1. Inversion of Control(IOC) - is a programming principle that referers to share the depandacy responsibility by other object.